Test management is the conductor of the entire testing process. It ensures that individual testing activities seamlessly work together.

 Think of this as your road map.
 Without a plan, testing can feel like wandering in a maze.
 During this phase, you’ll:

-After designing and creating test cases based on the plan, the team categorizes them into the correct taxonomies.
+After designing and creating test cases based on the plan, the team moves on test case management, which is about categorizing them into the correct taxonomies.

 Here are some approaches to test case organization: